Tromsø – Northern Lights in Autumn

 The buzzing city of Tromsø is popularly held to be the ‘Capital of the Arctic’.
 Located on the scenic island of Tromsøya, it has stylish architecture, excellent museums, and a good selection of eateries.
 Having landed here, you will pick up your car at the airport and drive to the Clarion Collection Hotel Aurora, which is where you will overnight.

 The hotel’s restaurant closes at 9 pm.
 If you arrive before this time, you can tuck into a light evening meal at the hotel restaurant.
-Alternatively – and for those arriving after 9 pm – you can head out to try one of the local restaurants.
+Alternatively – and for those arriving after 9 pm – you can head out to try one of the local restaurants (payable locally).

 At night, you will be taken out on a minibus hunt for the Northern Lights.
 Travelling this way enables you to get past regions of light pollution to the very best Aurora viewpoints.
 Your guide will use the most up-to-date forecasts of solar activity and weather to determine the best places to visit.
 They will also provide tips on how best to photograph the Northern Lights.
 Warm clothing (if required) and hot drinks are included for this activity.
 You will be out for around five hours, and it is important to take your passport along, should the hunt take you over the Finnish or Swedish borders.

-Visit from October onwards and you can upgrade this minibus hunt to a splendid Northern Lights dinner cruise for no additional cost – please see the ‘Personalise’ section for more details.
-If you happen to extend your stay in Tromsø and wish to add this dinner cruise on an additional night, a supplement will apply.
-Either way, it is an enchanting way to spend an evening on the water.
+Visit from October onwards and you can upgrade this minibus hunt to a splendid Northern Lights dinner cruise – please see the ‘Personalise’ section for more details.

 Day 2 Tromsø to Senja, Northern Lights excursion and photo tour